BraiNavLab/informed_baseline_search/readme.md

 ## File structures
 * *deepview*: directory that contains DeepView files
 * *splinecam*: directory that contains SplineCam files
-* *few_features.ipynb*: python notebook that contains the code to run experiments on *Custom, Spiral* and *Three* datasets.
+* *scripts/few_features.ipynb*: python notebook that contains the code to run experiments on *Custom, Spiral* and *Three* datasets.
-* *few_features_GPU.ipynb*: same as the previous file but this one contains the IBS version that allows to use GPU to run the algorithm.
+* *scripts/few_features_GPU.ipynb*: same as the previous file but this one contains the IBS version that allows to use GPU to run the algorithm.
-* *image_case.ipynb*: python notebook that contains the code to run experiments on *Image* dataset.
+* *scripts/image_case.ipynb*: python notebook that contains the code to run experiments on *Image* dataset.
-* *utils_train.py*; python file that contains the code to run training and validation on one or more output neurons.
+* *src/utils_train.py*: python file that contains the code to run training and validation on one or more output neurons.
+* *src/IBS.py*: python file that contains the code for `IBS` and `IBS_gpu`
 ## Algorithm Usage

 The algorithm computes a sample of the inner boundary, to obtain an optimal baseline is suggested to run the algorithm with different starting points in order to compute the entire inner boundary.